BenKawam/ASN-time-series/empirical_data/README.md

 ### Data set B

-Each element corresponds to one dyadic state; they have length `J`.
+Each element corresponds to one dyadic state sojourn; they have length `J`.

 | Variable | Description | Type |
 |---|---|---|